So, let me begin with things to see in Paris. The first memory of my first journey to France in 2003 is related to the unusual heat.

 Pont Neuf, despite all

-“No matter how much time you have decided to spend in the city, let me tell you – it’s not nearly enough!
-Where ever you turn, expecting the Eiffel Tower or the Louvre Museum to appear before you, you will come across some other important building or a historic sight.
-This is where the skill of a Japanese tourist might come handy – you come, see, snap-snap, and move on, there’s not enough time!”
+“No matter how much time you are planning on spending in the city, let me tell you – it’s not nearly enough.
+Where ever you turn, expecting the Eiffel Tower or any other of the things to see in Paris to appear before you, you will come across yet another important building or a historic sight.
+This is where the skill of a Japanese tourist might come in handy – you come, see, snap-snap, and move on, there’s not enough time.”

-For example, a lot of us have enjoyed a nice cruise along the Seine River, by the so called bateau mush.
-So, do you know the story about the Pont Neuf (the New Bridge) that you go by while cruising?
-Here is how it goes.
+For example, a lot of us have enjoyed a nice cruise along the Seine River by the so-called bateau mush.
+So, do you know the story behind the Pont Neuf (the New Bridge) that you go by while cruising?

-It is actually the oldest standing bridge on the river, in spite of the name, and it was built by Henry IV who ordered that it should be decorated by the so called mascarons of his ministers and advisers.
+It is actually the oldest standing bridge on the river despite the name, and it was built by Henry IV who ordered that it should be decorated by the so-called mascarons of his ministers and advisers.
 They were against the construction, saying “it will not hold”.

 Against the will of Parisians

-“It seems that the most popular sights in Paris have actually always been built against the will of Parisians.
+“It seems that the most popular sights in Paris have always been built against the will of Parisians.

 The full France SERIES